Morpheuslabs-io/neo-sample-python-sc/README.md

 Invoke TX GAS cost: 0.0
 Invoke TX fee: 0.0001
 ```
 You can see the result in the results field.

-You can enter an incorrect password if you do not want to submit the transaction to the private network.
+It will prompt to enter the wallet password, you can enter an incorrect password if you do not want to submit the transaction to the private network.

-You can use the IDE to open and explore the smart contract.
+You can use the IDE to open and explore the smart contract function.
+You can change the smart contract using CDE and then test it following the steps in "Compile & Deploy & Test the smart contract"